 Congratulations on creating an incredible partnership with your inner child, get ready to enjoy all the sweet life that awaits, and have some fun.

-And emotional wound is a metaphor representing the result of traumatic events that have taken place at various times throughout your life.
+An emotional wound is a metaphor representing the result of traumatic events that have taken place at various times throughout your life.
 Just like a physical wound, if it is fresh, when you touch it, your pain centers will fire up and you will react to the pain.
 Left to themselves, emotional wounds may get infected with emotional poison, fester, spread.

-How can you tell if you’re infected disease?
+How can you tell if you’re infected with the disease?
 It’s easy.
 Has there ever been a time when someone said something to you and you over-reacted, experienced an emotional outburst, or acted irrationally?
 Have you ever thought about something that happened in your past that made you feel sad, hurt, depressed or angry?
 If you answered “Yes” to either or both of those questions: You have the emotional disease, and you are contagious.

 The human psyches can only contain such pain so you must find a way to release the emotional pain.
 An effective way to relieve the pain of an infected emotional wound is to drain the emotional wound.
 Spewing the emotional poison to another person releases the pressure of the poison-filled emotional wound.
 Doing so, makes us feel a sense of relief because you’ve released the poison.
 But now that the poison has been transferred to someone else, it is infecting the recipient’s emotional wounds.

 This unenlightened method of releasing emotional poison is to allow the emotional poison (negative energy and emotions) to build to such a degree as you have an emotional outburst, commonly irrationally striking out at someone nearby (often people who you trust the most).
 You feel better as the other person begins to feel worse.
 The other person has their own emotional wounds.
-The poison you’ve released to them, infects the latent emotional poison within them, and it’s not too long (may be immediate) that they strike back at you, or strike out at someone else.
+The poison you’ve released to them infects the latent emotional poison within them, and it’s not too long (may be immediate) that they strike back at you, or strike out at someone else.